Server API#

 scales pretty well by interleaving the GPU time with mulitple replicas.

 You can turn on TLS for HTTP and gRPC protocols.
-Your Flow YAML would look like the following:
+Your Flow YAML should be changed to the following:

 jtype: Flow